pavlo/mongoid-dynamic-clients/README.md

 ```

-_Note: any other client option aavailable in `mongoid.yml` can be specified in the configuration hash, so that's how you
+_Note: any other client options available in `mongoid.yml` can be specified in the configuration hash, so that's how you
-may configure connection pooling and other options for the clients._
+may configure connection pooling and other options for the client._

 ### How it works